Old Bailey Solicitors

 How is the accused’s punishment determined?

-A controlling and coercive behaviour conviction attracts a maximum sentence of 4 years custody (imprisonment) and a minimum sentence of a low-level community order.
+A controlling and coercive behaviour conviction attracts a maximum sentence of 5 years custody (imprisonment), although the sentence range is generally between 4 years imprisonment (at the most serious end) and a low-level community order (at the bottom end of the range).
 The court takes into consideration the level of harm caused to the victim as well as the culpability of the accused.

 What are the sentencing guidelines for controlling and coercive behaviour?